FarronF/limerick-council-meetings/meetings/2014/11/17-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 20th October 2014.md

 ***about Christmas 2015.***

+The motion was proposed by Councillor Byrne and seconded by Councillor Butler.
+---
-The motion was proposed by Councillor Byrne and seconded by Councillor Butler.--- In proposing the motion Councillor Byrne stressed the need to bring people into the city
+In proposing the motion Councillor Byrne stressed the need to bring people into the city

 for Christmas and proposed that solutions such as temporary redesignation of parking